Adjusting the camera's exposure is typically necessary in order to get great looking pictures.

 Simple Booth Classic & HALO 2

-- Press the button highlighted below to pull up the exposure adjustments
+Press the button highlighted below to pull up the adjustment options.
+You can toggle between white balance and exposure from this page.

 Event Edition & HALO 1